playzero/zero-network/README.md

 # 3. Project Status

-Zero Network is the common description for all contribtuting protocols and chains, subzero is the network core preparing for parachain operation.
+Zero Network is the common description for all contributing protocols and chains, subzero is the network core preparing for parachain operation.

 - subzero code base has been migrated from early 3.0.0 to current to prepare for parachain operation
 - subzero testnet alphaville is live since 08/2020